 A portion of the project costs for Alternative 1: Express Bus could potentially be met using funding from the United States Department of Transportation (USDOT)'s Transportation Investments Generating Economic Return (TIGER) grant program, although the program is extremely competitive.
 TIGER grants are also the most relevant federal funding program for the Regional Intermodal Transit Center in Hercules component of Alternative 4, Commuter Rail.
-A portion of the project costs of the remaining four HCT alternativescould be addressed using funding from the Federal Transit Administration (FTA) Capital Investment Grant (CIG) program, with an anticipated federal share ranging between 30 percent and 50 percent.
+Approximately 50 percent of the project costs of the remaining four HCT alternatives could be addressed using funding from the Federal Transit Administration (FTA) Capital Investment Grant (CIG) program.
 Remaining capital costs and annual O&M costs not covered by federal grants may be addressed using a combination of new and existing local funding sources for transit and/or project-specific funding sources.

-While the funding sources and strategies laid out in this report provide a good framework for pursuit of project funding, with a new administration in Washington that is just beginning to set transportation policy, the availability of some of the federal funds is likely to change in the future.
-As WCCTAC determines which projects and project components should be advanced for further development, project sponsors should conduct a comprehensive review of each recommended funding option and develop a refined project funding strategy that reflects the latest funding information.
+As WCCTAC determines which projects and project components should be advanced for further development, project sponsors should conduct a comprehensive review of each recommended funding option and develop a refined project funding strategy.